Athabasca Falls Jasper: Best Waterfall in Jasper National Park

 All trails are open, and visibility is excellent.

-Crowds are the downside — timing matters most here.
+Crowds are the downside, timing matters most here.

-Fall: quieter and dramatic
+Fall: deep blue color and dramatic

 Cool air, fewer people, and golden trees make fall a favourite for locals.

-Winter: silent and surreal
+Winter: surreal

 The falls partially freeze.
 The roar fades.